GFiorino/How-to-Secure-Home-WiFi-Guide/README.md

-README.md
+# README.md

-How to Secure Your Home Wi-Fi
+# How to Secure Your Home Wi-Fi

-Welcome to the Home Wi-Fi Security Guide, a step-by-step guide to securing your home network.
-This documentation provides essential tips and troubleshooting methods to help users protect their Wi-Fi from cyber threats.
+Welcome to the Home Wi-Fi Security Guide, a step-by-step resource designed to help users secure their home networks against cyber threats.
+This documentation provides essential best practices, troubleshooting steps, and frequently asked questions to enhance network security and protect against unauthorized access.

-📌 What This Guide Covers

-Introduction: Why securing Wi-Fi is essential
+## Table of Contents

+1. [Introduction](introduction.md) - Understanding the importance of Wi-Fi security
-Step-by-Step Guide: 8 key steps to securing your network
+2. [Step-by-Step Guide](docs/steps.md) - Eight essential steps to secure your network

-Troubleshooting: Common issues and how to fix them
+3. [Troubleshooting](docs/troubleshooting.md) - Common issues and solutions

-FAQs: Answers to common Wi-Fi security questions
+4. [Frequently Asked Questions](docs/faq.md) - Answers to common security concerns

-Glossary: Key technical terms explained
+5. [Glossary](docs/glossary.md) - Key technical terms explained

-Resources: Additional tools and references
+6. [Resources](docs/resources.md) - Additional references and tools
+7. [Contributing](CONTRIBUTING.md) - How to contribute to this guide

-📖 Who Is This For?
+## Who This Guide Is For

-This guide is designed for:
+This guide is intended for:

-Home users who want a safer network
+- Home users looking to strengthen their Wi-Fi security.

-Small business owners securing office Wi-Fi
+- Small business owners securing their office networks.

-IT beginners looking for step-by-step guidance
+- IT beginners who need step-by-step instructions on best security practices.

-🚀 How to Use This Guide
+## How to Use This Guide

-Click on any section above to get started.
-Follow the instructions carefully to improve your Wi-Fi security.

-📢 Want to contribute?
-Check out our CONTRIBUTING.md file.

-introduction.md

-Why Securing Your Home Wi-Fi Matters

-A weak Wi-Fi setup can expose your personal data, smart devices, and banking information to cyber threats.
-Hackers can exploit insecure networks to steal credentials, install malware, or monitor your internet activity.

-🔹 Risks of an Unsecured Wi-Fi

-✔ Data theft – Hackers can intercept unencrypted traffic.
-✔ Network hijacking – Malicious users can take over your connection.
-✔ Device control – Compromised smart devices can be manipulated.
-✔ Bandwidth theft – Unwanted users slow down your internet.

-🔹 Benefits of a Secure Network

-✔ Stronger data privacy – Encryption protects sensitive info.
-✔ Prevents hacking attempts – Firewall & security features block intruders.
-✔ Better performance – Keeps unwanted users off your network.
-✔ Safer smart devices – Protects IoT gadgets from attacks.

-📌 Next: Learn how to secure your Wi-Fi in Steps.
+Each section provides structured, easy-to-follow instructions on improving your Wi-Fi security.
+Use the links in the Table of Contents to navigate directly to the relevant topic.
+If you encounter issues, refer to the troubleshooting and FAQ sections for quick solutions.

+## Contribution and Feedback

+Contributions to improve this guide are welcome.
+Please refer to the [Contributing](CONTRIBUTING.md) section for guidelines on submitting updates or enhancements.

+For any questions or suggestions, contact [gianpierofiorino@icloud.com](mailto:gianpierofiorino@icloud.com).

+---

+This documentation follows industry best practices for structured, accessible, and user-friendly technical writing.